I know it sounds like it, but this is not a post about ‘little people’ – I promise.

 But last week, when I visited Cloudland Canyon, I felt it.

-Of all the trails I’ve hiked, this was the one time I felt like my life was truly in danger, and I enjoyed every moment of it.
+Of all the trails I’ve hiked, this was the first time I felt like my life was truly in danger, and I enjoyed every moment of it.
 It reminded me of just how much power Nature wields over our everyday lives, whether we acknowledge it or not.

 When I got home, and I got the chance to go over all the amazing pictures I had taken, it further impressed upon me just how much we are like tiny dots trampling through the canyon – juxtaposed against a mighty waterfall, and a roaring river stampeding under the bridge.